Generic usage¶

 (see re Python library).

-The default is to walk through your local filesystem ignoring the files
+The default is to walk through your local filesystem ignoring the files and latest version levels

-and any hidden folders by using the following regular expression: ^.*/(files|latest|\.[\w]*).*$
+and any hidden folders by using the following regular expression: ^.*/(files|latest|\.[\w]*).*$.
+It can be change

 with: